Charles-Fieseler/Learning_Control_Signals_MATLAB/README.md

 * ./Zimmer_analysis_functions contains the current work:
 	* Zimmer_analysis.m is basically my lab manual (all the scripts I've run)
 	* Zimmer_paper_plots.m produces the plots in the paper
-	* Zimmer_interactive_plots.m produces a couple interactive plots for exploration
+		* Note: this will take a long time to run and may need external DMD files
 	* CElegansModel.m is a class with most of the analysis and plotting functions
+* ./examples contains one script for now:
+	* Zimmer_interactive_plots.m produces an interactive plot for data exploration

 ### How do I get set up? ###